 A GeoPDF map depicting both, census block and road segment data, was reviewed by Comcast and a number of census block records were deleted as a result of Comcast feedback.

 MOBILE WIRELESS COVERAGE

 PCI has collected mobile wireless coverage from most providers in the State.
 These shapefiles were imported into the database and assigned attributes.
-All but two wireless providers submitted updated data in this round.
-Thirteen new wireless providers were added in this cycle.
 An example of this data is below.